ansys/aali-flowkit/doc/source/api_reference/externalfunctions/index.md

 Parameters:

 - criteriaSuggestions: current list of criteria suggestions
+- traceID: the trace ID in decimal format
+- spanID: the span ID in decimal format

 Returns:

 - filtered: the list of criteria suggestions excluding duplicates based on attribute names
+- childSpanID: the child span ID created for this operation

 <a name="FilterOutNonExistingAttributes"></a>
 ## func FilterOutNonExistingAttributes

-	func FilterOutNonExistingAttributes(criteriaSuggestions []sharedtypes.MaterialLlmCriterion, availableAttributes []sharedtypes.MaterialAttribute) (filtered []sharedtypes.MaterialLlmCriterion)
+	func FilterOutNonExistingAttributes(criteriaSuggestions []sharedtypes.MaterialCriterionWithGuid, availableSearchCriteria []string, traceID string, spanID string) (filtered []sharedtypes.MaterialCriterionWithGuid, childSpanID string)

-FilterOutNonExistingAttributes filters out criteria suggestions that do not match any of the available attributes based on their names
+FilterOutNonExistingAttributes filters out criteria suggestions that do not match any of the available attributes based on their GUIDs

 Tags: